tomatohammado/ga-dc-project-3-back-end/README.md

 `/movies/`

 - [x] GET: returns all movies
-- [ ] POST: add a new movie to 'movies' collection in the database
+- [x] POST: add a new movie to 'movies' collection in the database
+  - also updates the appropriate totalMovies fields in the 'providers' collection

 `/movies/:id`